datafold/os-diff-pr-tutorial/README.md

     - To simplify your output, we recommend including only the columns that have altered lines of code in your PR.
     - Alternatively, you can include all columns by writing `-c %`.
     - If you're only investigating whether _entire rows_ are missing (e.g., due to a modification of a `UNION` statement or a `WHERE` clause in your SQL model), we suggest omitting `-c`.
-  - `-m` specifies a prefix that will be used to write the results of your `data-diff` run to a table into your warehouse.
+  - `-m` specifies a prefix that will be used to write the results of your `data-diff` run to a Diff Results Table into your warehouse.
-  - `--materialize_all_rows` instructs `data-diff` to write _all_ rows to the warehouse, not only conflicts.
+  - `--materialize_all_rows` instructs `data-diff` to write _all_ rows to the Diff Results Table, not only conflicts.
 This is helpful if you want to query the results and calculate statistics such as the percentage of rows that have a conflicting value in a given column.
-  - `--table-write-limit` limits how many rows are written to the Test Results Table in the warehouse.
+  - `--table-write-limit` limits how many rows are written to the Diff Results Table in the warehouse.
 The limit is 1000 rows by default.
 Increase this limit for large tables to ensure your results are complete.
 - There are additional options you can add to your command, which are detailed in the [Options](#command-line-options) section below.

-### Materialize the results in your warehouse.
+### Materialize the Diff Results Table in your warehouse.

-Once the Test Results Table has been written to the warehouse, you can analyze them using SQL queries.
-You can also creating visualizations that use your Test Results Table as source data.
+Once the Diff Results Table has been written to the warehouse, you can analyze the data using SQL queries.
+You can also creating visualizations that use your Diff Results Table as source data.

 **Wait, I have to write a bunch of SQL?
 How is this better than what I was doing before?**

 It's totally different!
-With one very simple query, you can immediately learn something like, "How many values conflict in these columns?"
+With one very simple query of the Diff Results Table, you can immediately learn something like, "How many values conflict in these columns?"
 You can also immediately surface the values that are conflicting.

-That's powerful, and doesn't compare to the ad hoc SQL and complex joins are required without such a base table.
+It's far more powerful to _compare every value_ with a `data-diff` instead of writing ad hoc SQL statements to count rows and generate summaries.
+And you don't have to write a single join.

-**Structure of the Test Results Table**
+**Structure of the Diff Results Table**

 We'll assume you're investigating the primary key, `org_id`, and the `status` column, because the PR involved edits to the `status` column.
 We've also included the `created_at` column in our `data-diff` command to support our analysis of the results.